DvorakPavel/sc300-entra-lab/notes/33-tenant-hardening-final-review.md

 - Removed admin account from all CA exclusions, confirmed enforcement (AADSTS50079).
 - Expanded SSPR to All Users, bulk-assigned MFA phone method via Graph API.
 - Investigated Score — initially found 0 points for risk policies, documented as a legacy IP blade bug.
-- After 4+ days, Score finally recognised CA-based risk policies — jumped from 43.82% to 63.07%.
+- After 6+ days, Score finally recognised CA-based risk policies — jumped from 43.82% to 73.29%.
-- MFA registration also slightly increased (0.67 → 1.33) without additional user action.
+- MFA registration also increased (0.67 → 1.33 → 8.33) without additional user action.

 ## Result

 Tenant hardened with 8 enforced and 3 intentionally Report-only CA policies.
 Score improved from 38.03% to 63.07%.
 Risk policies (0/14 → 12.7/14) were eventually recognised after a multi-day sync delay.
-Remaining gaps documented: break-glass MFA conflict (3.33/10), incomplete interactive MFA registration (1.33/9), Purview license requirement (0/5).
+Remaining gaps documented: break-glass MFA conflict (3.33/10), MFA registration (8.33/9), Purview license requirement (0/5).

 ## Lessons learned

 - "Require authentication strength" and "Require multifactor authentication" in CA Grant controls are NOT interchangeable — even at the same MFA level, they behave differently.
 - Phishing-resistant MFA via Authenticator requires Bluetooth for cross-device authentication.
 Without it, you need a physical FIDO2 key or Windows Hello.
 - Identity Secure Score initially showed 0 points for CA-based risk policies (known issue since 2022).
-After 4+ days, it synced and recognised them.
+After 6+ days, it synced and recognised them.
 The documented 24-hour refresh cycle is misleading — real sync can take much longer.
 Don't assume it's a permanent bug.
 - Break-glass accounts without MFA are a correct design, but Score penalises it.
 Document the exception rather than "fix" it.

 ## Evidence